Blended (film): Plot

-Jim bonds with the boys by helping Lauren's youngest son Tyler learn how to hit in baseball and manages Tyler's anger when he strikes out.
-Jim also teaches Brendan how to box.
+Jim bonds with the boys by helping Tyler learn how to hit in baseball and managing his anger when he strikes out, as well as teaching Brendan how to box.
 Meanwhile, Lauren bonds with the girls, helping Hilary change her tomboy-ish look into a more feminine one.
 During this bonding time, Lauren learns that Jim's deceased wife had managed the Hooters restaurant, suggesting this is why he took Lauren there on their blind date.
 As they become closer to all the children, Jim and Lauren begin to warm up to each other including when they inadvertently get matched together for a couples' massage and actually have fun with each other.

-When Lou asks Lauren to put her to bed, Lauren sings her "Over the Rainbow," which, unknown to her, was a song their mother used to sing to them.
+When Lou asks Lauren to put her to bed, Lauren sings her "Over the Rainbow," which, unbeknownst to her, was a song their mother used to sing to them.
 The other girls pretend to sleep, while discovering how much they love Lauren.
 She returns this feeling when she kisses each girl's forehead as she says goodnight.
 On the last night of the trip, Lauren wears a dress that Jen stole from one of their clients, receiving admiration from everyone.
-Jim and she sit down for a do-over romantic dinner, which he had especially planned for her.
+She sits down with Jim for a do-over romantic dinner, which he had especially planned for her.
 They chat about basic parenting techniques and then move in for a kiss.
-However, at the last second, Jim pulls away, apologizing and explaining that he "can't do it".
+However, at the last second, Jim pulls away, apologizing and explaining that he is reluctant.

 After returning to America, Jim realizes he has fallen in love with Lauren.
 When he admits this to his daughters, they are ecstatic with the news.
 Despite not being fully ready to move on from her mother's death, Espen does not want her family to lose Lauren.
 She announces that her mother is so busy in Heaven, she will not be around so much.
 At his girls' behest, Jim goes to Lauren's to give her flowers, only to find Mark there.
 Tyler gets excited to see Jim and wants to play ball; Mark bullies Jim into leaving and implies he is getting back together with Lauren, then ditches Tyler to answer a summons from "work".
 Mark tries to make a move on Lauren, who rejects him due to his continuous failure as a father and his past affairs.

-Lauren and Brendan go to support Tyler at his next baseball game, along with Jen, Dick (whom Jen is back together with), and Dick's five kids.
-Mark does not show up.
+Lauren and Brendan go to support Tyler at his next baseball game, along with Jen, Dick (whom Jen is back together with), and Dick's five kids, although Mark does not show up.
 To Lauren's surprise, Jim and his daughters arrive to show encouragement, inspiring Tyler to hit the ball as Jim had taught him in Africa.
 Jim then finds Lauren and they admit to wanting to be together and kiss, to their kids' delight, who know that they are already a blended family.